Are the simple reading passages in your French textbook boring you?

 And one more thing…

 Perhaps the coolest part is that FluentU knows the vocabulary that you’re learning.
 It uses that vocab to recommend you examples and videos.
 You have a truly personalized experience.
-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes or Google Play stores.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn French with real-world videos.